Stochastic Perturbations in the Fractional Nonlinear Schr\"odinger Equation: Well-posedness and Blow-up: Notations and main results

 \section{Notations and main results}

 We introduce some notations throughout this paper.
+For $a\geq 1$, $a^{\prime}$ is called the conjugate of $a$ if it satisfies $\frac{1}{a}+\frac{1}{a^{\prime}}=1$.
 The capital letter $C$ denotes a positive constant, whose value may change from one line to another.
-The notation $C_p$ is used to emphasize that the constant only depends on the parameter $p$, while $C(\cdot\cdot\cdot)$ is used for the case that there are more than one parameter.
+The notation $C(p)$ is used to emphasize that the constant only depends on the parameter $p$, while $C(\cdot\cdot\cdot)$ is used for the case that there are more than one parameter.
 For $p\geq 2$, the notation $L^{p}$ denotes the Lebesgue space of complex-valued functions.
 The inner product in $L^{2}\left(\mathbb{R}^{n}\right)$ is endowed with

 for $f, g \in L^{2}\left(\mathbb{R}^{n}\right) $.